by: Chelsea M. Hughes, M.S. with Elisabeth Flannagan M.S. Ed., LAC. and Dr. Anna DiNoto Myers

 Before you even start your first session, there are a few important things you’ll want to think about.

 - Are you in crisis?
 Therapy can be incredibly helpful for dealing with all kinds of concerns.
 However, sometimes just making an appointment with a therapist isn’t enough.
 If you feel that you are currently a danger to yourself or others, or if you have active thoughts or plans to kill yourself or someone else, it’s important that you seek help right away.
-Call 911, HOPELINE (1.800.422.HOPE), or your local crisis hotline.
+Call 911, National Suicide Prevention Lifeline: 1.800.273.8255, or your local crisis hotline.
+You can also text HOPELINE to 741741.

 - Try to get idea of what you want out of therapy.
 It’s okay if you don’t have a perfect answer, but it can be very helpful to your search if you have an idea of why you want to pursue therapy.
 Do you want to develop better coping skills?
 Break a bad habit?
 Work on your social skills?
 Improve your mood?
 If you’re having trouble verbalizing it, it can be helpful to think, If I were to wake up tomorrow and things would be better, what would be different?
 What would that look like?